 All staff in our Academy have high expectations of the children in terms of their relationships, choices and behaviour.
-A key priority is to reward and praise good choices in order to reinforce good behaviour (including following Academy rules) and positive relationships - 'catching' pupils behaving well is vital, exclaiming about how well a pupil has behaved (and not becoming complacent).
+A key priority is to reward and praise good choices in order to reinforce good behaviour (including following Academy rules) and positive relationships - 'catching' pupils behaving well is vital, exclaiming about how well a pupil has behaved and praising the virtue they have shown.
 The class teacher must work closely with the class TAs so that together they take responsibility for the behaviour of individuals and groups within the class and all are aware of any positive and negative behaviours.